What is it?

 - Wot: Thai, 13 circular pipes from biggest to smallest.

-This can be confusing, just know that the most common variant is the romanian/greek and the more pipes with different longitudes allows for a bigger range.
+This can be confusing, just know that the most common variant is the Romanian/greek and the more pipes with different longitudes allow for a bigger range.

 Before you buy